ddnexus/pagy/docs/resources/javascript.md

 #### 3. Add the Pagy.init listener

-The final goal of the javascript support is using `Pagy.init` as an event listener, attached to a suitable event for your app:
+The final goal of the javascript support is using `Pagy.init` as an event listener, added to a suitable event for your app:

 ```javascript
 // Import the Pagy module if you use pagy.mjs